Episode 56, The Gods

 The very left corner of this chateau.
 Also the ancient small eglise (in opposite of the chateau) is filmed.

-The left picture is probably a sight of the Tarn cliffs, perhaps chateau Prades next to the Tarnriver.
-Right picture Chateau Cougoussac east of Mende.
+The left picture:probably Tarn cliffs, perhaps chateau Prades.
+Here Chateau Cougoussac, east of Mende.

 This chateau is on the monument list and very hard to find.
 A hiker's blog finally gave us the answer..
 Thank to C. Petit for finding this location finally!

-Once used to the divine life, he does not want to give up anymore and decides to eliminate Tell
+Tell: "I've just seen how they bath Gods...(muriatic acid) you won't appreciate that, believe me."
+Once used to the divine life, he does not want to give up anymore and decides to eliminate Tell.

-This beautiful old chapel, looks like a little temple, really exists!
-(But was hidden well)
+This beautiful old chapel, looks like a little temple, it really exists but was well hidden.

 Extra photos of Goucoussac